emcuttsy/monoglot-anxiety/content/english/blog/why-i-don-t-like-to-gendern-in-german-and-why-i-do-it-anyways.md

 type = ""

 +++
-Today in German class, I had an interesting conversation with my teacher about _gendern_ in German — a relatively new practice of specifically using  both the masculine and feminine forms of words describing people (and sometimes symbols to represent third genders) instead of the generic masculine.
+I recently had conversation with my German teacher about _gendern_  — using both the masculine and feminine forms of German words describing people (and sometimes symbols to represent third genders) instead of the generic masculine.

-This is considered more socially progressive because it doesn't treat masculine forms as the default and explicitly includes women.
-Directly translated to English, it'd be like saying "male astronauts and female astronauts" instead of just "astronauts."
+_Gendern_ is considered inclusive in German because it doesn't treat masculine forms as the default and explicitly includes women.
+Directly translated to English, it'd be like saying "male astronauts and female astronauts" all the time instead of just "astronauts."

-The thing is, I _really_ don't like to gendern — not because I think women don't matter (I consider myself a feminist) and not just because it makes German sentences so clunky that practically nobody _gendern_-s in casual speech.
+The thing is, I _really_ don't like to gendern — not because I think women should just roll over and accept male dominance in language... and also not (only) because _gendern_ makes German sentences so clunky that practically nobody bothers with it casual speech.

-Really, I don't like _gendern_ because, as an English-speaking woman, it rubs my feminist instincts when it comes to language the wrong way.
+I don't like to _gendern_ because, as an anglophone, it rubs my feminist instincts the wrong way.

-Why, my thinking goes, is it helpful to further emphasize the division between men and women by constantly saying things like "male doctors and female doctors" instead of just "doctors?"
-Why do I need to call myself a "female journalist" every time I talk about my job?
-Why can't I just be a journalist?
-We don't make men call themselves "male journalists" all the time.
+Why, my thinking goes, should we _further_ emphasize the division between men and women by constantly saying things like "male doctors and female doctors" instead of just "doctors?"
+Why do I need to call myself a "female journalist" all the time?
+As an English speaker, it feels uncomfortable and regressive to me to — albeit indirectly — highlight my sexual biology whenever I describe my job.

-Of course, my German teacher, a native German speaker from Austria, felt the exact opposite.
+Of course, my German teacher, a native German speaker from Austria, feels the exact opposite.
 To her, not using the feminine forms feels like erasing women from existence.

 I found this mismatched perception fascinating and wanted to dig into it a bit more.
-This post explains what "gendern" is in German, why people do it, and why I find it uncomfortable — but still do it anyways.
+This post explains what _gendern_ is in German, why people do it, and why I find it uncomfortable — but still do it anyways.

 ## Grammatical gender in German